pie-lab/manual/docs/16-conferences.md

     a.
 Separate instructions for using windows or mac to convert a Powerpoint slide to one of these specific PDF file types [can be found here](https://designtech.uoregon.edu/eugene-output-room/formatting-large-format-documents-for-print/#Large-Format_Printing_Saving_As_PDFX).

     b.
 Note that the instructions ask you to use Adobe Acrobat to convert the Powerpoint slide to the correct file type.
 If you do not have adobe acrobat installed, you can use one of the computers in 280 Lawrence Hall ([see this page for some more tips on printing Powerpoint posters](https://designtech.uoregon.edu/eugene-output-room/formatting-large-format-documents-for-print/#Large-Format_Printing_Saving_As_PDFX)).

+    c.
+If you don't currently have the right Adobe software on your laptop, you can download it for free from UO.
+You will need to submit a ticket to [UO Psych IT](https://service.uoregon.edu/TDClient/2030/Portal/Requests/ServiceCatalog?CategoryID=18258) requesting they send an installation package.

 3.  **Submit the file for printing.**